cgood97/cgood97.github.io/index.md

 4. Training and Testing Single Timepoint Prediction MAE's for Bitcoin were lower (more accurate).
 5. The 5 Timepoint Predictions seemed more accurate, especially for Ethereum.
 6. Bitcoin and Ethereum 25 Test Set Runs had lower MAE's (more accurate).
+7. Axis titles and formatting were different from original experiment.

 ## Reflecting on Differences

 ```markdown
 Syntax highlighted code block